 Memorials are preferred to Zion Lutheran, Warroad, MN, Concordia College, Moorhead, MN, Luther Seminary, St. Paul, MN, and organizations in lieu of flowers.
 Messages of condolence may be shared at helgesonfuneralhome.com or mailed to Mary at PO Box 429, Roseau, MN 56751.

-To plant a tree in memory of Gary E. Gilthvedt, please click here.
+To plant a beautiful memorial tree in memory of Gary E. Gilthvedt, please visit our Tree Store.